jamesnocentini/ReactNative-UntitledTodoApp/README.md

 To display them on the screen you will use the `ListView` component.
 It has two mandatory attributes:

-- `dataSource` to provide the data: you can pass `this.state.dataSource` here.
+- `dataSource` to provide the data: you can pass `this.state.dataSource`.
 - `renderRow` takes a function that returns a `View` object given a list item.

 You’re missing the method to draw the row, below `render`, add a `renderRow` method with the following: